jaredhanson/todos-fastify-sqlite/readme.md

 a backend for application logic and persistence, along with HTML forms for interaction.

-This app illustrates how to build a todo app using [Node.js](https://nodejs.org/) along with the [Fastify](https://www.fastify.io/) web framework.
+This app is built using [Node.js](https://nodejs.org/) along with the [Fastify](https://www.fastify.io/) web framework.
 Data is persisted to a [SQLite](https://www.sqlite.org/) database.

-[EJS](https://ejs.co/) templates are used to generate HTML, which is styled using vanilla CSS.
-HTML forms are used to modify data, rather than an HTTP API.
+HTML pages are rendered using [EJS](https://ejs.co/) templates, and are styled using vanilla CSS.
+HTML forms are used to modify data, rather than a RESTful API.
 That being said, the forms serialize data in a format inspired by [Todo-Backend](https://todobackend.com/).

 To run this app, clone the repository and install dependencies: